 Are diet changes producing the desired cholesterol level decreases?
 Has your family’s health history put you at risk for a serious illness?
-How are your medicines affecting your body?
+How are your medications affecting your body?
+Can you get your own recommended screening tests?

 For years, the answers to these questions depended on a doctor ordering a lab test and explaining the results.
-But now companies offer consumers the opportunity to test without a prescription.
-Ordering your own lab tests, also called "direct access testing" can be helpful, but it is important to do it responsibly.
-The American Society for Clinical Pathology (ASCP) recommends that patients:
+Now companies offer consumers the opportunity to test without a doctor's order (direct access testing).
+Ordering your own lab tests can be helpful, but it is important to do it responsibly.
+The American Society for Clinical Pathology (ASCP) recommends that people:

-Patients may wish to order their own lab tests if they are worried about their health and want to supplement the care they get from their doctor.
-The ASCP notes that the people most likely to seek direct access testing are those who are in their 60s and 70s, well educated, and who want to be more involved in their healthcare.
+People may wish to order their own lab tests if they are worried about their health and want to supplement the care they get from their doctor.
+The ASCP notes that the people most likely to seek direct access testing are those who want to be more involved in their healthcare.

 The ASCP warns that there can be several difficulties associated with ordering your own lab tests, including: